top of page

 Stipends and PDPs

-• Per DESE guidance, course completion requires that participants:
+• Course completion requires that participants:

 1. Attend and participate in course sessions